chkwok/twampy/README.md

 # Python tools for TWAMP and TWAMP light

+**Note: This is a fork of the original Nokia twampy project.
+Changes may or may not work as expected.
+These modifications have been created for personal use to trace network latency issues as an alternative to ping flooding.
+These changes are made almost exclusively by Claude Code.**

 Twampy is a Python implementation of the Two-Way Active Measurement Protocol (TWAMP and TWAMP light) as defined in RFC5357.
 This tool was developed to validate the Nokia SR OS TWAMP implementation.